 172. I second the reviewer's question here about the use of Type II SS.

-Please see answer to reviewer’s comment.
+We have now repeated the analyses using Type III sums of squares, and the results did not change significantly (please see answer to reviewer’s comment for details).

 186. I'm not sure about your use of the term hierarchical here.
 If you're using that term because the model includes nested elements, I believe it would be more straightforward to just say that and explain what was nested within what.